alexg-axis/advent-of-code/2021/18/README.md

 ## --- Day 18: Snailfish ---

 You descend into the ocean trench and encounter some [snailfish](https://en.wikipedia.org/wiki/Snailfish).
 They say they saw the sleigh keys!
-They'll even tell you which direction the keys went if you help one of the smaller snailfish with his __math homework__.
+They'll even tell you which direction the keys went if you help one of the smaller snailfish with his __math (_Snailfish math is snailfish math!_) homework__.

 Snailfish numbers aren't like regular numbers.
 Instead, every snailfish number is a __pair__ - an ordered list of two elements.
 Each element of the pair can be either a regular number or another pair.